 When parents are married, there is no decision to make on who claims the children as dependents and gets the accompanying tax break.
 Complications arise when parents are divorced or separated since only one parent is allowed to claim the dependent exemption.
 Lest you think the IRS will never know, think again since they cross-check dependent’s Social Security numbers to ensure taxpayers stay honest.
 Although the logical solution would be for the parent who needs the exemption the most to take it, divorced parents rarely work this amicably together.

 Generally speaking, the parent with sole custody will naturally be entitled to claim the children as dependents on their tax return since they provide over 50% of the child’s support each year.
 According to the IRS, the parent who has the children in their custody, living in their home for the most time will receive the exemption.
 Even in cases where the non-custodial parent provides more than 50% of the children’s expenses yet the children live primarily with one parent then the custodial parent receives the exemption.
 When parents share joint custody, however, it gets trickier.
-Some parents’ simply alternate years, while others have who is entitled to the yearly exemption clearly spelled out in the divorce decree.
+Some parents simply alternate years, while others have who is entitled to the yearly exemption clearly spelled out in the divorce decree.

-If you are owed retroactive child support or have been ordered to pay retroactive child support, or you have other issues regarding child support, it is important to speak to an experienced Ayo and Iken child support attorney regarding your issues.
+If you are owed retroactive child support or have been ordered to pay retroactive child support or have other issues regarding child support, it is important to speak to an experienced Ayo and Iken child support attorney regarding your issues.
 Child support is a legal, binding obligation with both parents expected to do their part in supporting their children.